codlark/cls-docs/docs/Special-Sections.md

 ## The `macros` Section

 The `macros` section uses a unique syntax to define user macros, which return their defined value.
-User macros can either be variable macros or function macros.
+User macros can either be variables or functions.
 For example:

     macros {
         blueish-gray = #8080aa